Lesson Plans for Home School Civil Air Patrol Cadets and Seniors

-This lesson plan is adaptable for any size group and is appropriate for a wide age range, and is an excellent way to summarize an extended aerospace education study.
+The following lesson plans are adaptable for any size group and appropriate for a wide age range, and are an excellent way to summarize an extended aerospace education study.

 The following is a lesson plan that will execute your year of study in the aerospace and related fields.

 This will be carried out in 10 different centers or stations.
 The order of the 10 centers is flexible and can be arranged as needed.
 The information detailed would be transferred to a poster outlining the activity of each station.
 Have each student decorate a folder with pockets to hold activities and papers.